ISAITB/docs-tdl/source/introduction/index.rst

 ~~~~~~~~~

 A **test case** represents a set of steps and assertions that form a cohesive scenario for testing purposes.
-These are captured as as a single XML file authored using GITB TDL constructs.
+These are captured as a single XML file authored using GITB TDL constructs.

 .. index:: Test suite